ntnhut/LeetSolve/160. Intersection of Two Linked Lists/README.md

 * Runtime: `O(m + n)`, where `m, n` are the number of nodes of `listA` and `listB`.
 * Extra space: `O(m)`.

-## Solution 2: Reiterating the two lists the same time
+## Solution 2: Reiterating the two lists at the same time

 If the two lists do not share the same tail, they have no intersection.
 Otherwise, they must intersect at some node.